fsfe/reuse-docs/spec.md

 Copyright and Licensing Information is considered according to the following order of precedence:

-1. Information defined in the `.license` file
+1. Information defined in the `.license` file.
-2. Information defined in the Commentable File
+2. Information defined in the Commentable File.
-3. Information defined in `.reuse/dep5`
+3. Information defined in `.reuse/dep5`.

 There is no merging of information from different sources.
 Only the source with the highest precedence is considered.